-As we said earlier, adaptive mechanisms evolved in varying environmental circumstances might turn out to be extremely advantageous for achieving a goal other than the one for which they have originally evolved.
-We have tested, for all the best evolved robots, the robustness of the adaptive mechanisms illustrated above, in environmental circumstances never encountered by the robots' ancestors.
-In particular, we performed an analysis of the robustness of the robot discrimination strategies by looking at the quality of the signalling behaviouri.e., the offset Δ -in Env.
-B in which the light-band distance is varying uniformly from 20 to 80 cm.
-Although in this test several types of environment have never been experienced by the robot's ancestor (i.e., 36 out of 61 environments), we are particularly interested in those in which the light-band distance is higher than 65 cm, because they clearly require generalisation capabilities that might not be necessary in the other cases.
-The offset Δ has been computed 100 times in each environment.
-The results for the robot run n.
-10, are shown in figure 7.
 Surprisingly, the offset Δ remains within the interval [-20,40] degrees.
 It takes positive values mainly for small light-band distances.
 That is, in these environments, the robot tends to signal shortly after having completed a loop around the light.
-As the light-band distance increases, we can notice a progressive decrease in the offset Δ .
+As the light-band distance increases, we can see a progressive decrease in the offset Δ .
 For light-band distances higher than 29 cm, the offset Δ permanently remains in the interval [-20,20].
-The precision of the signalling mechanism is not altered by environmental circumstances that have never been encountered by the robot's ancestors (in figure 7, notice in particular the performance for light-band distance higher than 65 cm).
+The precision of the signalling mechanism is not altered by environmental circumstances that have never been encountered by the robot's ancestors (in figure 7, note in particular the performance for light-band distance greater than 65 cm).
 To conclude, we can say that the discrimination strategies of the best evolved robots proved robust enough to cope with varying environmental circumstances never encountered during evolution.
-The generalisation arises on the one hand because the environment affords the agent to discriminate by employing mechanisms whose function is not disrupted by the environmental changes; on the other hand because evolution was able to synthesise time-dependent structures and adaptive mechanisms tailor-made for the agent to capture those 'affordances'.
+The generalization arises on the one hand because the environment affords the agent to discriminate by employing mechanisms whose functions are not disrupted by the environmental changes; on the other hand, because evolution was able to synthesize time-dependent structures and adaptive mechanisms tailor-made for the agent to capture those 'affordances'.

-7 Conclusions
+7. Conclusions

-In this paper, we have shown that a single (i.e., not modularised) CTRNN can be shaped by evolution to allow an autonomous agent to make coordinated movements that bring forth the perceptual experience necessary to discriminate between two types of environments.
-The results illustrated here are of particular interest because, contrary to other previous similar studies, in this work the decision-making is uniquely controlled by the time-dependent structures of the agent controller, which in turn, are tightly linked to the mechanisms for sensory-motor coordination (see section 3).
+In this paper, we have shown that a single (i.e. not modularized) CTRNN can be shaped by evolution to allow an autonomous agent to make co-ordinated movements that bring forth the perceptual experience necessary to discriminate between two types of environment.
+The results illustrated here are of particular interest because, contrary to other previous similar studies, in this work the decision-making is uniquely controlled by the time-dependent structures of the agent controller, which in turn are tightly linked to the mechanisms for sensorimotor co-ordination (see section 3).